getodk/collect/docs/STATE.md

 * Instances are linked to the forms they are instances of through formid and version.
 However, the same formid and version combination could represent multiple forms in storage
 * `SharedPreferences` is wrapped in app's own `Settings` abstraction
 * The form hierarchy is rendered using `FormHierarchyFragment`, which hasn't been seriously touched (at a code or design) level for a few years
+* Async work is currently a mix: some parts still use legacy `AsyncTask`, while others use the `Scheduler` abstraction backed by Kotlin coroutines

 ## Where we're going